soleneferon/my_own_repo_emissions_solene/README.md

 1. Create a DB to feed my app in real time

 ### WEEK 6 - Task 2: App Structure
-_This week, the app development team copied and uploaded repository files taken from Gabriel's example repository to structure our own repository.
-The team also created a directory tree for our repository that is located in this README file._
+_The App Development Team copied and uploaded repository files taken from Gabriel's example repository to structure our own repository.
+The team also created a directory tree for our repository that is located in this README file.
+The diary team updated on the project section and in the README file The Methodology team kept adding methods to the README file._

 I learned to:
 1. Upload files or copy files from a repository to my repository